-- (5) These amounts represent Restricted Shares granted under the 2001 Plan, which vest in substantially equal installments on March 2, 2011, 2012, and 2013. - These amounts represent Restricted Shares granted under the 2001 Plan, which vest in substantially equal installments on March 1, 2011, 2012, 2013, and 2014.
-(6) - These amounts represent Restricted Shares granted under the 2001 Plan, which vest on March 1, 2011.
-(7) - (8) - These amounts represent Restricted Shares granted under the 2001 Plan, which vest in substantially equal installments on March 3, 2011, and 2012.

-These amounts represent Performance Shares for which the applicable performance-vesting metrics have been satisfied as of December 31, 2010, which will vest on December 31, 2011, based on continued service with the Company.
+- (6) These amounts represent Restricted Shares granted under the 2001 Plan, which vest in substantially equal installments on March 1, 2011, 2012, 2013, and 2014. - (7) These amounts represent Restricted Shares granted under the 2001 Plan, which vest on March 1, 2011. - (8) These amounts represent Restricted Shares granted under the 2001 Plan, which vest in substantially equal installments on March 3, 2011, and 2012. - (9) These amounts represent Performance Shares for which the applicable performance-vesting metrics have been satisfied as of December 31, 2010, which will vest on December 31, 2011, based on continued service with the Company.
 For a detailed discussion on each of the Named Executive Officers' Target and Maximum Awards under the 2010 Performance Share Plan, please see our discussion above under "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table."
-In addition, please see the discussion above under "Compensation Discussion and Analysis-Components of Compensation" for a more detailed description of the (9) Performance Share program. - (10) These amounts represent Restricted Shares granted under the 2001 Plan, which vest in substantially equal installments on August 3, 2011, 2012, and 2013. - These amounts represent cash-settled restricted stock units granted under the 2010 Restricted Stock Unit Plan, which vest and settle in cash equal to the value of Common Shares underlying the restricted stock units in substantially equal installments on March 2, 2011, 2012, 2013, and 2014.
+In addition, please see the discussion above under "Compensation Discussion and Analysis -Components of Compensation" for a more detailed description of the Performance Share program. - (10) These amounts represent Restricted Shares granted under the 2001 Plan, which vest in substantially equal installments on August 3, 2011, 2012, and 2013. - (11) These amounts represent cash-settled restricted stock units granted under the 2010 Restricted Stock Unit Plan, which vest and settle in cash equal to the value of Common Shares underlying the restricted stock units in substantially equal installments on March 2, 2011, 2012, 2013, and 2014.